nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 In the beginning this will slow down your project, but doing security/privacy or safety later as ‘add-on’ requirements is never a real possibility and will take exponential more time and resources.

+Development tools
+^^^^^^^^^^^^^^^^^^^^

+In order to apply machine learning you need good tools to do e.g.:

+* Create experiments for machine learning fast.
+* Create a solid solution architecture
+* Create a data architecture
+* Automate repetitive work (integration, deployment, monitoring etc)

+Fully integrated tools that cover all aspects of your development process (business design and software and system design) are hard to find.
+Even in the OSS world.
+Many good architecture tools, like Arch for creating architecture designs are still usable and should be used.
+A good overview for general open architecture tools can be found here https://nocomplexity.com/architecture-playbook/.
+Within the machine learning domain the de facto development tool is ‘The Jupyter Notebook’.
+The Jupyter notebook is an web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+A Jupyter notebook is perfect for various development steps needed for machine learning suchs as data cleaning and transformation, numerical simulation, statistical modeling, data visualization and testing/tuning machine learning models.
+More information on the Jupyter notebook can be found here https://jupyter.org/ .

+But do not fall in love with a tool too soon.
+You should be confronted with the problem first, before you can evaluate what tool makes your work more easy for you.